soundpress/RulesOfNYC/docs/c06/index.rst

     * - •
       - Additional Permit fees for Aqueduct Crossings
       - 10% of property value of area used plus reimbursement of taxes
-    * - Small Transsformers and Regulators
+    * - Small Transformers and Regulators
       -
       -
     * - •